MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-policy.md

 ## Username policies

 Every account that signs in to Microsoft Entra ID must have a unique user principal name (UPN) attribute value associated with their account.
-In hybrid environments with an on-premises Active Directory Domain Services (AD DS) environment synchronized to Microsoft Entra ID using Microsoft Entra Connect, by default the Microsoft Entra ID UPN is set to the on-premises UPN.
+In hybrid environments with an on-premises Active Directory Domain Services environment synchronized to Microsoft Entra ID using Microsoft Entra Connect, by default the Microsoft Entra ID UPN is set to the on-premises UPN.

-The following table outlines the username policies that apply to both on-premises AD DS accounts that are synchronized to Microsoft Entra ID, and for cloud-only user accounts created directly in Microsoft Entra ID:
+The following table outlines the username policies that apply to both on-premises accounts that are synchronized to Microsoft Entra ID, and for cloud-only user accounts created directly in Microsoft Entra ID:

 | Property | UserPrincipalName requirements |
 | --- | --- |